Sensory Processing Disorder Is Not the Parents’ Fault

 I thought of a recent trip to a botanical garden with spider-laden paths around a lake.
 Lee had followed me on a path, hanging onto my sweatshirt from behind, eyes closed to avoid any sight of a web.
 Strangers walking past us had done a double take, wondering why a teenage girl was acting so strangely.

-What they didn’t know was that this was progress.
+What they didn’t know was that this was progress for my highly sensitive child.
 When Lee was little, spiders could cause a screaming attack, just like this one.
 It was hard not to overreact and try to stop it, especially in public.
 This boy’s parents didn’t deserve criticism; they deserved medals.

 Yet I understood the teachers’ criticism, too.
 They probably weren’t aware that the boy might have SPD or an underlying disorder, like ADHD, autism, or OCD, and felt overwhelmed by his reactions.
 It was experience that taught my husband and me that the discipline of love, respect, and patience helped sensory meltdowns dissipate more quickly than commanding a child to stop.